David Baszucki

-David Brent Baszucki (/bəˈzuːki/ buh-ZOO-ki; born January 20, 1963) is a Canadian-born American entrepreneur, engineer, and software developer.
-He is best known as the co-founder and CEO of Roblox Corporation.
+David Brent Baszucki (/bə.ˈzuː.ki/, buh-ZOO-ki; born January 20, 1963) is a Canadian-born American entrepreneur, engineer, and software developer.
+He is best known for his works around the Roblox Corporation.
 He co-founded and was the CEO of Knowledge Revolution, which was acquired by MSC Software in December 1998.
+As of September 2026, Forbes estimated his net worth at $3.1 billion USD.

-Early life and education
+Life and education

-Baszucki was born on January 20, 1963, in Winnipeg, Manitoba, Canada, to Helen and Paul Baszucki, who met at the University of Saskatchewan before moving to Eastern Canada and the United States.
-Both of Baszucki's parents were descended from Ukrainian immigrants who had settled in Saskatchewan.
+David Brent Baszucki was born on January 20, 1963, in Winnipeg, Manitoba, Canada, to Helen and Paul Baszucki, who met at the University of Saskatchewan before moving to Eastern Canada and the United States.
+Both of Baszucki's parents were descended from Ukrainian immigrants who had settled in Western Canada.
 He grew up in Eden Prairie, Minnesota.
 As a child, he was interested in dirt bikes, go-karts, and science fiction.
-He attended Eden Prairie High School in Eden Prairie, Minnesota, where he was the captain of his high school TV quiz team.
+He attended Eden Prairie High School, where he was the captain of his high school TV quiz team.

 Baszucki then studied engineering and computer science at Stanford University.
 While there, he did a summer internship at General Motors where he worked in a lab focused on controlling car engines with software.
 He graduated in 1985 as a General Motors Scholar in electrical engineering.
 Before founding Roblox, he hosted a libertarian talk radio show for KSCO Radio Santa Cruz.
+Baszucki lives in the San Francisco Bay Area with his wife, novelist Jan Ellison, and their four children.

 Career

 Knowledge Revolution

-In the late 1980s, Baszucki, together with his brother Greg Baszucki, founded the company Knowledge Revolution and developed and distributed a simulation called "Interactive Physics", which was designed as an educational supplement that would allow the creation of 2D physics experiments.
+In the late 1980s, David Baszucki, together with his brother Greg Baszucki, founded the company Knowledge Revolution and developed and distributed a physics based simulation called "Interactive Physics", an educational supplement that simulates 2D physics experiments.
 As a follow-up to Interactive Physics, Knowledge Revolution launched the mechanical design software Working Model in the early 1990s.

 In December 1998, Knowledge Revolution was acquired by MSC Software, a simulation software company based in Newport Beach, California, for $20 million.
 Baszucki was named vice president and general manager of MSC Software from 2000 to 2002, but he left to establish Baszucki & Associates, an angel investment firm.
 Baszucki led Baszucki & Associates from 2003 to 2004.
 While an investor, he provided seed funding to Friendster, a social networking service.

 Roblox

-In December 2003, Baszucki, along with Erik Cassel – who worked as Baszucki's VP of Engineering for Interactive Physics – began working on an early prototype of Roblox under the working title eBlocks, then later GoBlocks, then DynaBlocks.
+David Baszucki is well known as the co-founder and current CEO of Roblox and the Roblox Corporation.
+In December 2003, Baszucki,—along with Erik Cassel—who worked as Baszucki's VP of Engineering for Interactive Physics – began working on an early prototype of Roblox under the working title eBlocks, then later GoBlocks, then DynaBlocks.
 It was later renamed Roblox, a portmanteau of "robots" and "blocks", in January 2004.
 The website was launched in 2004, whilst the actual Roblox game was officially released on September 1, 2006.
 In a June 2016 interview with Forbes, Baszucki stated that the idea for Roblox was inspired by the success of his Interactive Physics and Working Model software applications, especially among young students.